 How to Safely Store Your Bike Outside

 Finding safe and secure bike storage is vital.
 Let’s face it – leaving your bike outside isn’t ideal.
 If it’s outside for a day or two won’t do it too much harm.
 But leaving it there permanently will make it vulnerable to moisture and mean it’ll probably start to rust – especially in the UK where we have a lot of rain and some snow.
 And that’s not to mention thieves!
 If you leave your bike outside, it'll be more tempting for people to steal.
 According to data from Statista, there were 88,299 bike thefts reported in England and Wales in 2019/20 .
 While those figures are noticeably lower than 2018/19 (when there were 98,283 bike thefts), they still highlight the need to keep your bike safe.
-With this in mind, here are seven ways to ensure you store your bike safely outside:

-As we stated earlier, the best place to store your bike is somewhere where thieves can’t see or reach.
+The best place to store your bike is somewhere where thieves can’t see or reach.
 Ideally, you would place your bike in a back garden or backyard that no-one can see from the road, back lanes, alleys or from other houses nearby.

-3. Secure the garden
+Secure the Garden